 Why is the Median Price Used, Despite Its Limitations?

 The median price is frequently used in real estate reporting because it is easy to understand and interpret.
 Mass media focuses on readership and clicks, aiming to generate as much advertisement revenue as possible.
-Presenting complex data sets and explaining the correlations and underlying stories can be confusing for readers.
-Therefore, it is simpler and more effective to present a single, easily digestible number.
+Presenting complex data sets and explaining the correlations and underlying stories can often be confusing for readers.
+Therefore, it is simpler and more effective to present a single, easily digestible number, even though most readers do not fully understand how the median price is derived.

 While the median price offers a quick snapshot of the market, it can be often misleading.
 It does not account for regional disparities or the variety of factors influencing different market segments.
 This simplification can result in misunderstandings among buyers and sellers, who might not see the full picture.